 - Personally the idea of going on a method of contraception is to NOT have unprotected sex but to at least know that if an “accident” happens I shouldn’t worry about it.
 However, in most cases getting tested for HIV/Aids and being on a form of contraceptive method usually reads “Here’s to more raw sex.”

 - Possibilities of trust issues.
-I’ve heard that most men aren’t very comfortable with the idea of their woman being on contraception because he thinks she will have multiple partners.
+I’ve heard that most men aren’t very comfortable with the idea of their woman being on contraception because he thinks she will have multiple partners. (why are people having sex with people they don’t trust?)

 - Unprotected sex is a mind blowing experience but with every stroke you stand a chance of contracting an STI.
 It’s unfortunate that you can’t keep your partners privates in a bag to guard them from being used elsewhere but if you’re engaging in unprotected sex be prepared for unpleasant surprises.